-I have worked as an Addictions Counsellor in the Downtown Eastside area of Vancouver, BC since 1991, working with addicts, alcoholics, and the family and friends who love them.
+I worked as an Addictions Counsellor in the Downtown Eastside area of Vancouver, BC for 16 years, working with addicts, alcoholics, and the family and friends who love them.

 In 2001, I graduated from the Adler School of Professional Psychology with a Masters degree (M.A.) in Counselling Psychology.
 I have now been in private practice for over 30 years, helping clients understand their addictive behaviours of choice, such as unhealthy relationship dynamics, problem gambling, internet addiction, disordered eating, and substance abuse ~ because it is only when we understand why we use addictive behaviours that we will be able to stop using them.

 Therapy is about change.
 It is about choosing to explore our options and deciding to make healthier choices for ourselves, so that we can get out of our own bug juice.

 As you can see, I have chosen to do this in my own life.

 I feel both blessed and honoured to be able to assist others in their own journeys of recovery and healing.
 I have a lot to offer clients because of my knowledge of addictive behaviours, from both a personal and professional perspective.
 After more than 35 years of recovery and over 30 years of working with clients, I still enjoy my work so much that I cannot imagine doing anything else.

 If you are looking for a way out of the self-sabotaging addictive behaviours that have been plaguing you, I can help.